-Subject as provided below, the voltage on the 400kV part of the National Electricity Transmission System at each Connection Site with a GB Coden Existing User (and in the case of OTSDUW Plant and Apparatus, a Transmission Interface Point) will normally remain within $\pm 5\%$ of the nominal value unless abnormal conditions prevail.
+CC.6.1.4 Subject as provided below, the voltage on the 400kV part of the National Electricity Transmission System at each Connection Site with a GB Code User (and in the case of OTSDUW Plant and Apparatus, a Transmission Interface Point) will normally remain within ±5% of the nominal value unless abnormal conditions prevail.
 The minimum voltage is -10% and the maximum voltage is +10% unless abnormal conditions prevail, but voltages between +5% and +10% will not last longer than 15 minutes unless abnormal conditions prevail.
-Voltages on the 275kV and 132kV parts of the National Electricity Transmission System at each Connection Site with a User (and in the case of OTSDUW Plant and Apparatus, a Transmission Interface Point) will normally remain within the limits ±10% of the nominal value unless abnormal conditions prevail.
-At nominal System voltages below 132kV the voltage of the National Electricity Transmission System at each Connection Site with a User (and in the case of OTSDUW Plant and Apparatus, a Transmission Interface Point) will normally remain within the limits $\pm 6\%$ of the nominal value unless abnormal conditions prevail.
+Voltages on the 275kV and 132kV parts of the National Electricity Transmission System at each Connection Site with a User (and in the case of OTSDUW Plant and Apparatus, a Transmission Interface Point) will normally remain within the limits ±10% of the nominal value unless abnormal conditions prevail for example but not limited to, situations such as during System Restoration.
+At nominal System voltages below 132kV the voltage of the National Electricity Transmission System at each Connection Site with a User (and in the case of OTSDUW Plant and Apparatus, a Transmission Interface Point) will normally remain within the limits ±6% of the nominal value unless abnormal conditions prevail for example but not limited to, situations such as during System Restoration.
 Under fault conditions, voltage may collapse transiently to zero at the point of fault until the fault is cleared.
 The normal operating ranges of the National Electricity Transmission System are summarised below: